MaoZiming/papers/4-distributed-systems/41-communication.md

         1. Reads and writes over socket API (FDs)
         2. Messages sent from / to ports to target a process on machine
     2. Provide minimal reliability features
-        1. Messages may be lost
+        1. Messages may be lost, reordered, duplicated.
-        2. Messages may be reordered
-        3. Messages may be duplicated
-        4. Only protection: checksums to ensure data not corrupted (i.e. for integrity)
+        2. Only protection: checksums to ensure data not corrupted (i.e. for integrity)
 2. **TCP (Transmission Control Protocol) - Reliable Communication Layer**
     1. Use software to build reliable logical connections over unreliable physical connections
         1. No duplicates, message received exactly once